 Janai Purnima and Rakshya Bandhan are religious festivals celebrated annually in Nepal.
 Janai Purnima is celebrated by Hindus who wear the sacred thread called “Janai”.
 A new Janai which has been worshipped with mantras is changed on this festival.
 Along with Janai, Rakshya Bandhan is also tied in the wrists of both males and females which is believed to protect one from problems.

 Rakshya Bandhan is also celebrated in Nepal mainly in the Terai region by Hindus as well as it’s celebrated in India also.
 It’s equivalent to Bhai Tika and celebrated for the same reason.
-Rakshya Bandhan is known as the bond of protection and also called Rakhi.
+Rakshya Bandhan is known as the bond of protection and is also called Rakhi.
 Rakhi or Rakshya Bandhan is a Hindu festival primarily observed in the Terai region of Nepal, India, and Mauritius.

 Janai Purnima and Rakshya Bandhan occur on the full moon day in the month of Shrawan of the Hindu Calendar, which puts it in July or August on the Gregorian Calendar.
 The festival Rakhi is observed by Hindus, Jains, and some Sikhs also.
 This is the festival which celebrates the relationship between brothers and sisters.
 The Provincial Government may declare local holidays in Nepal for these festivals although Janai Purnima is celebrated all over Nepal on this day.